Connecting Tuya smart devices with n8n is easier than you think.

 By combining both, you can:

-- Build cross-platform automations that connect Tuya with Slack, Google Sheets, or even ChatGPT.
+- Build cross-platform integrations that link Tuya with Slack, Sheets, Telegram, or even ChatGPT

 Before connecting Tuya with n8n, make sure you have: